Adaptive sampling for linear state estimation: Sampling Brownian motion

 \subsection{Optimal deterministic sampling}

-Given that the initial value of the error signal is zero, we will show through induction that uniform sampling on the interval $[0,T]$ is the optimal deterministic choice of $N$ samples.
-Set the deterministic set of sample times to be:
+Given that the initial value of the error signal is zero, we will show through induction that uniform sampling on the interval $[0,T]$ is the optimal choice of $N$ deterministic sample times.
+Call the deterministic set of sample times as:

 Then, the distortion takes the form:

 Consider the situation of having to choose exactly one sample over the interval $[T_1,T_2]$ with the supervisor knowing the state at time $T_1$.
 The best choice of the sample time which minimizes the cost $ J_{Deter} \left(T_2 - T_1 , ~1 \right)$ is the midpoint ${\tfrac{1}{2}}\left(T_2 + T_1\right)$ of the given interval.
 We propose that the optimal choice of $N-1$ deterministic samples over $[T_1,T_2]$ is the uniform one: